-Fall (3) Hoak.
+Fall (3) Levitan.

-715. Pro-seminar in Early American History to 1789.
+715. Readings Seminars in Early American History to 1815.

-Pro-seminars explore, primarily through secondary literature, specific areas or aspects of history.
-Courses may be repeated for credit when instructors determine there will be no duplication of material.
+Readings seminars explore, primarily through secondary literature, specific areas or aspects of history.
+Course may be repeated for credit when topic differs.
 (Open only to candidates for advanced degrees.)
-The topic marked + may fulfill requirement for History 716.
 Topics frequently offered include: